I got the inspiration to curate this wonderful collection of vintage mushroom charts and mushroom drawings from a recent trip to London.

 This mushroom chart is from an 1886 Botanical Atlas by the Italian botanist Giovanni Briosi.

-They look like edible mushrooms to me in this chart, however, I wouldn’t want to risk it.
+In this chart, they look like edible mushrooms; however, I wouldn’t want to risk them.

-There are many folk traditions about what are the defining features of a poisonous mushroom.
-From how they look in both shape and colour, to whether they turn rice red once boiled or even blacken silver.
+There are many folk traditions about the defining features of a poisonous mushroom, from how they look in both shape and colour to whether they turn rice red once boiled or even blacken silver.

-There are no general identifiers for poisonous mushrooms, so such traditions are unreliable.
+Poisonous mushrooms have no general identifiers, so such traditions are unreliable.
 Guidelines to identify particular mushrooms exist and will work only if you are an expert in identifying toxic mushrooms.

 4. Another 1886 Mushroom Poster